Meditation

 This practice may be suitable if you are interested in a simple and direct approach to meditation.

 It may not be appropriate if you are seeking guided visualization, emotionally cathartic experiences, or a highly structured method.
+This practice does not replace medical care or psychological support.

 Practical details

-Sessions are offered individually or in groups.
+Sessions are offered individually or in small groups.
+In person or online, depending on availability.

 -